splch/slc.is/posts/efficientSolar-PoweredWebsite.md

 There is a [thorough article](https://www.jeremymorgan.com/tutorials/raspberry-pi/raspberry-pi-web-server-comparison/) comparing servers' abilities handling different types of data; however, I opted to use Go's built-in web server.
 My primary reason is the ease of adding new features with Go is too much to trade for C's minor improvements.

+The way my site works is it populates the initial HTML with markdown files.
+Instead of reloading an entire page, files are dynamically requested.
+Markdown rendering occurs on the client-side, reducing server usage past what an established framework currently offers (to my knowledge).
+If you'd like to check out how my site works, visit the [GitHub repo](https://github.com/splch/slc.is).

 This isn't too big of a deal, though, because the Pi uses barely any energy.
 In fact, an average load only draws around 200 mA.

 <details>